 How Can We Safely Purify Water?

 Another reliable way to purify water is boiling.
 This is the most basic way of purifying water.
-Also, when purifying water from doubtful water sources, you must not forget to filter the water as it may still have some sediment or solid particles.
+Also, when purifying water from unlikely water sources, you must not forget to filter the water as it may still have some sediment or solid particles.

-Now you can make sure that your family is drinking safe and potable water without the undergoing these processes and without the presence of sediments or microorganisms that can cause disease.
+Now you can make sure that your family is drinking safe and potable water without undergoing these processes and without the presence of sediments or microorganisms that can cause disease.

 The Berkey Water Filter aids in removing any inorganic compounds, microorganisms, and other contaminants.
 Using any water source, filtering it with the Berkey Water Filter will remove health threats to your water.

-It only retains the mineral that is why it retains the standard TSD level while leaving your water tastes better.
+It retains the mineral that is why it retains the standard TSD level while leaving your water tastes better.
 With the help of Berkey Water Filter, you can now assure that your family will remain healthy, hydrated, and free from harm.

-TDS is an essential factor in the water quality of the drinking water.
+TDS is an essential factor in the water quality of drinking water.
 It is an indicator of whether the water is too turbid or lacks the essential minerals needed by the body.
 Elevated total dissolved concentration (TDS) level does not mean that the water becomes a health hazard.
 But, this doesn’t mean the water may have aesthetic problems or cause nuisance problems.

 Another important thing to keep in mind, the water may be corrosive if the TDS level is very low.
 The corrosive waters may leak the toxic metals from the household plumbing.
 Given this situation, it may pose a health hazard as well.